DBS Multiplier Account Review — Is the DBS Savings Account Really That Good?

 Who is the DBS Multiplier account suitable for?

-Because salary credit is compulsory, the DBS Multiplier account is definitely for people with a regular paycheck.
+Because income credit is compulsory, the DBS Multiplier account is definitely for people with a regular paycheck and/or dividends.

 I’d recommend the DBS Multiplier account to young Singaporeans who’ve just started working for the following reasons: